-‘I Knew a Woman’ by Theodore Roethke is a four stanza poem which is separated into sets of seven lines, or sestets.
+‘I Knew a Woman’ by Theodore Roethke is a four stanza poem that is separated into sets of seven lines, or sestets.
 The poem was published in a section titled, “Love Poems” in Roethke’s collection, Words for the Wind, along with fifteen other short lyric pieces.

-The rhyme scheme of this piece is slightly unusual in that the first four lines contain no rhyme at all, but later on in the text the stanzas follow a pattern of ababccc.
+The rhyme scheme of this piece is slightly unusual in that the first four lines contain no rhyme at all, but later on, in the text, the stanzas follow a pattern of ababccc.
 A reader should also take note of the metrical pattern utilized by the poet, that of iambic pentameter.
 This is one of the most commonly used patterns in poetry and is defined by its separation of one line into five metrical feet or beats.
 These beats come in sets of two, the first being short, or unstressed, and the second long, or stressed

 Summary of I Knew a Woman

 The poem begins with the speaker stating that he “knew” a woman.
 This is evidence of a sexual connection between the two, a fact which will come back into the poem in a later line.
 They are very close to one another and the man sees her as being far greater than any other woman on the planet.
 Her life, cares, habits and features are divine, only to be truly understood by the gods.

 In the next sections, he displays the amount of devotion he has for her.
 He would do anything at all that she asked and is willing to follow her around until he learns her every desire.
 The poem concludes with the speaker stating that his own freedom means nothing to him and that he is willing to throw it away to count time alongside her.

 You can read the full poem here.

 I knew a woman, lovely in her bones,When small birds sighed, she would sigh back at them;(…)Or English poets who grew up on Greek(I’d have them sing in chorus, cheek to cheek).